 Marble Queen Pothos is a popular variegated variety and a sought-after collector’s item.
 It is not difficult to locate or care for because it is one of the early cultivars.

-The Marble Queen’s design is similar to that of the Golden Pothos.
+The Marble Queen’s Pothos design is similar to that of the Golden Pothos.
 The hue of the variegation, on the other hand, distinguishes it.
 This cultivar has dazzling white specks that flow perfectly into the green to make a color patchwork.
 The leaves certainly resemble marbling, especially in heavily variegated plants, as the name suggests.

-The color may vary according on the lighting, giving you an ever-changing plant that is sure to stun.
+The colour may vary according on the lighting, giving you an ever-changing plant that is sure to stun.
 Some leaves may be almost entirely white, entirely green, or a good balance of the two.

 4. Jade Pothos

-Botanical name: Epipremnum aureum ‘Jade’
+Botanical name: pipremnum aureum ‘Jade’

 The original is jade Pothos.
 This plant has medium-sized solid green leaves with a tidy growing habit.
 However, because it is a bit plain, it has been mainly displaced by more pleasing looking pothos cultivars.